Yuta Watanabe (badminton)

 Yuta Watanabe (渡辺 勇大, Watanabe Yūta) is a Japanese badminton player.
-He is a member of the Nihon Unisys team, and national team A representative.
-Known for his quick and explosive movements with signature drop shots on court, Watanabe has won the mixed doubles bronze medal at the 2020 Summer Olympics, as well as being three-times BWF World Championships medalists.
+He is a former member of the Japanese national team and joined J-Power in April 2025.
+He is known for his quick and explosive movements with signature drop shots.
+Partnered with Arisa Higashino, Watanabe won consecutive mixed doubles bronze medals at the 2020 and 2024 Olympics.
+The pair has also secured four medals at the BWF World Championships.

-Career overview
+Career

 Early years

-Watanabe started his career in badminton when he join the Kodaira junior club in Tokyo in 2005.
+Watanabe started his career in badminton when he joined the Kodaira junior club in Tokyo in 2005.
 He had shown his talent in badminton when he won some national event when he was in the elementary school.
 He made a partnership with Arisa Higashino as his senior in Tomioka Dai-ichi Junior High School in 2012.

 Watanabe was selected to join national junior team competed at the 2014 Asian Junior Championships, and helped the team win the mixed team bronze medal.
 He also settled for another bronze medal in the boys' doubles event partnered with Kenya Mitsuhashi.
 At the World Junior Championships in Alor Setar, Malaysia, he won the bronze medals in the mixed doubles event with Arisa Higashino and in the mixed team event.
 In June 2014, he made his first appearance in the senior international event at the Japan Open, competed in the mixed doubles with Higashino, but the duo was defeated in the first round.
 He captured two titles at the 2014 Korea Junior Open in the boys' and mixed doubles event teamed-up with Mitsuhashi and Chiharu Shida respectively.

-Watanabe started the 2015 season, by winning the boys' doubles title at the Dutch Junior tournament with Kenya Mitsuhashi, and finished as the semifinalist in the mixed doubles with Chiharu Shida, and later won the mixed doubles title in German Junior tournament.
+Watanabe started the 2015 season, by winning the boys' doubles title at the Dutch Junior tournament with Kenya Mitsuhashi, and finished as the semi-finalists in the mixed doubles with Chiharu Shida, and later won the mixed doubles title in German Junior tournament.
 In July, he competed at the Asian Junior Championships, clinched the bronze medals in the boys' singles and mixed team events.
-He reached his first final in the senior international event at the 2015 Russian Open a BWF Grand Prix tournament.
+He reached his first final in the senior international event at the 2015 Russian Open a BWF Grand Prix tournament, where he and his partner Higashino defeated by Chan Peng Soon and Goh Liu Ying.
 At the Danish Junior Cup, he clinched two titles by winning the boys' singles and doubles events.
 In November, he won the boys' doubles bronze medal at the World Junior Championships in Lima, Peru.

-Watanabe won his first senior international tournament at the Vietnam International Challenge in the mixed doubles event with Arisa Higashino, and also became the runner-up in the men's doubles event.
-Together with Higashino, they reached the 2018 All England Open final beating the top three seeds, and clinched the title after beating the fifth seeded pair from China Zheng Siwei and Huang Yaqiong in the rubber game.